 Sue: That means we can never watch it.
-This story wouldn’t make any sense if we did.
+Because this story wouldn’t make any sense if we did.
 What a pity.

-Sue: That’s rich coming from Worzel ****ing Gummidge!
+Sue: That’s rich coming from Worzel fucking Gummidge!

-The Third Doctor introduces Sarah Jane to the Fifth.
+The Third Doctor introduces Sarah Jane to his fifth incarnation.

 Sue: Nice Quantel overlay slice effect, there.

-The Doctor is given the presidency of Gallifrey.
-He immediately passes the responsibility to Chancellor Flavia.
+When the Doctor is given the presidency of Gallifrey, he quickly passes the responsibility to Chancellor Flavia.

 Sue: That’s funny.
 We worked for a woman called Flavia for years.